by Diane Spicer

 Hiking women today have access to a staggering variety of hiking navigation aids:

-Regardless of which system you use, the underlying fundamental is knowledge.
+Regardless of which system you use for figuring out where you're going, the underlying fundamental is knowledge.

 It will cost you some time and effort to figure out which navigational tools are the most important for the type of hiking you do.

-But don't begrudge that personal investment, along with the money you invest in it.
+But don't begrudge that personal investment in your safety, along with the money you invest in it.

 And count yourself in on that!